Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Definition of the measure

 \section{Definition of the measure}

+In this work, we will only consider states with finite first and second moments such that all displacement vectors and covariance matrices are well defined.
 Gaussian states are uniquely defined by their displacement vector $\mathbf{d}$ and their covariance matrix $V$ (see for example \cite{Ferraro2005,Weedbrook2012}).
-Of course, any non-Gaussian $N-$mode state has a $2N-$dimensional displacement vector and $2N\times2N-$dimensional covariance matrix, whose definitions are identical to their Gaussian counterparts.
+Non-Gaussian $N-$mode states have a $2N-$dimensional displacement vector and $2N\times2N-$dimensional covariance matrix, whose definitions are identical to their Gaussian counterparts.
 That is, for every state $\rho$, the elements $d_i$ and $V_{ij}$ of the displacement vector and covariance matrix respectively, are defined as,

-where $i,j=1,\ldots,N$.
+where $i,j=1,\ldots,2 N$.

 We define the Gaussian associate of $\rho$, denoted as $\rho_G$, the state that has the same displacement vector and covariance matrix as $\rho$.
 State $\rho$ corresponds to a Wigner function $W(\mathbf{r})$, while state $\rho_G$ corresponds to the Gaussian Wigner function,